schmittnieto/schmittnieto.github.io/_posts/2026-04-17-azure-local-terraform.md

 - **`01_DC.ps1`** sets up the domain controller that the cluster needs for Active Directory integration.
 - **`02_Cluster.ps1`** performs the Arc registration of the node.
 After this script completes, the machine appears in Azure as an Arc-enabled server and is ready for the Terraform deployment step.

+These three scripts now read their configuration from a single `scripts/01Lab/.env` file that you load once per session with `Set-LabEnv.ps1`.
+That way you set every value (subscription and tenant ids, VM sizing, ISO paths, credentials) in one place instead of editing each script.
+Only `00_AzurePreRequisites.ps1` stays fully interactive and does not use `.env`.
+The full list of keys and the workflow are documented in the AzSHCI repository README.

 ## The Terraform Architecture

 The Terraform configuration is a thin root module that creates a few shared prerequisites and then calls the Azure Local cluster module.
 The shared prerequisites are: